rgsowmya/xml2csv-converter/README.md

 # XML2CSV Converter

-This application converts XML files to CSV format specifically for Finago Procounter software.
+This application converts XML files to CSV format specifically for Finago Procountor software.

 ### Technologies & Libraries Used